OpenTranslationBible/open-bible/en-GB/10.2 Samuel/md/2-samuel-07.md

 ## 2 Samuel 7:4

-But in the same night, the word of the Lord came to Nathan, saying,
+However, that night, the word of the Lord came to Nathan, saying,

 ## 2 Samuel 7:5